graphitemaster/neothyne/docs/STYLE.md

 There are exceptions to these naming rules.
 When naming something analogous to an existing C or C++ entity then you can follow the same naming convention scheme.
-For instance if implementing a standard library like entity then the naming scheme should be adopted, const_iterator over constIterator or hash_map opposed to hashMap.
+For instance if implementing a standard library like entity, then the naming scheme should be adopted, const_iterator over constIterator or hash_map opposed to hashMap.